 Introducing Key Stage 4 3

 What decisions do we need to make?
+4

-Option Subjects 5
+Option Subjects Chart 5

 Core Subjects

 English Mathematics Science 6 7 8

 Humanities

 HistoryGeography 9 10

-Modern Foreign Languages

-FrenchGerman П

-Compulsory Physical Education 12
+Compulsory Physical Education п - С

-Philosophy, beliefs and ethics 13

 Option Subjects

+Modern Foreign Languages 12

-Religious Education 14
+Religious Education 13

-Design and Technology
+Design and Technology www

-Materials and Engineering Hospitality and Catering Health and Social Care Art & Design: Textiles 15 16 17 18
+Materials and Engineering Health & Social Care Child Development Hospitality & Catering Art & Design: Textiles 15 16 17 18 19

 ICT & Computing

-Computer Science GCSE Business Studies Business Enterprise Creative iMedia Expressive Arts 20 21 22 23
+Vocational ICT GCSE Business Studies Enterprise and Marketing Creative iMedia 21 22 23 24

+Expressive Arts
-Art & Design 25

-DanceDramaMusic 26 27 28
+Art & Design Dance Drama Music 26 27 28 29

 Physical Education

-GCSE Physical EducationOCR Cambridge Nationals Sports Studies 29 30
+GCSE Physical Education OCR Cambridge Nationals Sports Studies 30 31

+Travel & Tourism 32

-Guidance Curriculum Student Inclusion 31
+Guidance Curriculum Student Inclusion 33

-Introducing Key Stage 4
+Introducing key Stage 4

-When students join us at the start of Year 7 we aim to provide a broad and balanced curriculum which supports all learners needs.
-We offer a range of subjects which further build on the successes of their Primary school experiences and work hard to prepare them for future study.
-Over many years at Charlton we have been innovative with our curriculum to allow students to make increased choices earlier as to which subjects they wish to study as they make progress through the school.
-Our aim is to manage students curriculum to best support the needs of every individual.
-We have now reached the time where for your child these choices begin.
+When students join us at the start of Year 7, we aim to provide a broad and balanced curriculum which supports all learners needs.
+We offer a range of subjects which further build on the successes of their Primary school experience and work hard to prepare them for future study.
+Our aim is to manage the curriculum to best support the needs of every individual.
+We encourage students to chose a range of subjects that they enjoy, that will prepare them for life after Charlton and they feel will be successful in.